Spidy20/Cloud-Practioner-Certification-in-28-days/README.md

 - No 2nd person should be in your room.
 - Required Silent atmoshphere of your room.

-# Folks, I am done from my side, now it's your turn to clear the exam.
+## Folks, I am done from my side, now it's your turn to clear the exam.

 # Best of Luck 👍 for your Exam

 ## If you found this path of preparation is useful and you got cleared exam with the help of this.
-Please share this path with others and you can mentioned me in the LinkedIn.
+Please share this path with others and you can mentioned me in the LinkedIn, and give Star & fork this repository.

 ## Just follow☝️ me and Star⭐ my repository